cdntinker/USB-C-Board/Hardware/USB Hub.md

 ## Transient Suppression
 Maybe find space for a pair of PGB1010603s per port...

-USB Hub2 has them on all 3 downstream ports.  :p
+USB Hub2 has them on all 4 ports.  :p